Solar-Gators/docs/Processes/HardwareDevelopment.md

 ## Repositories
 Altium schematics, like software, are stored in the organization's GitHub heres how to do that.
 ### Naming:
-For PCBs the naming convention is carName-PLATFORM-systemName-PCB (ex. cielo-STM32F0-telemetry).
+For PCBs the naming convention is carName-subname-PCB (ex. cielo-telemetry-PCB, cielo-lights-PCB).
 Cars will often reuse improved versions of previous PCBs; however, please make a new repository when working for a new car that way we can easily distigush what is used where.
 **To add a new altium project to git**
 1. Make sure you are a member of the [Solar-Gators GitHub organization](https://github.com/Solar-Gators).
 2. Create navigate to your existing project. **Note:** How to make an altium project can be found [here](TODO).